 - transfers virtual assets to or from wallets that show previous patterns of activity associated with an unregistered virtual asset service provider, OTC brokers, P2P platforms, cryptocurrency mixer/tumbler services, or higher-risk decentralised exchanges

-- uses virtual asset ATMs or kiosks, with no concern for higher transaction fees
+- uses cryptocurrency ATMs or kiosks, with no concern for higher transaction fees

 - makes deposits into their account that are significantly higher than normal, with an unknown or unexplained source of funds, followed by conversion to fiat currency

-- conducts 'u-turn' transactions both domestically and internationally, with a portion of those funds being returned
+- makes 'u-turn' transactions both domestically and internationally, where funds are transferred and then a portion of them returned

 - conducts ‘u-turn’ transactions, buying into virtual assets and then withdrawing in rapid succession

-- makes multiple deposits to their account via different crypto ATM/kiosks, including where the ATM or kiosk location is inconsistent with their profile
+- makes multiple deposits to their account via different cryptocurrency ATM/kiosks, including where the ATM or kiosk location is inconsistent with their profile

 - makes virtual asset transactions that originate from or are destined to online gambling services